bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

      reboot

-Confirm that the original kernel is back in place by issuing the "uname -a" command
+Once the unit has rebooted, log in via ssh and confirm that the original kernel is back in place by issuing the "uname -a" command

      uname -a